PatrykKuniczak/YT_Notifier/CONTRIBUTION.md

 #### If you want to build for production, Just run `npm run build:firefox`.

-#### Remember in firefox you add plugin in temporary mode, that's mean is disappear after close browser, you must do it again, on next launch.
+#### Remember in firefox you add plugin in temporary mode, that means it disappear after closing browser, on next launch you must do it again.

-#### When you're end part of work then before commit check folder in `src/instructions` and check if your code follow standards.
+#### When you end part of work before committing check folder in `src/instructions` and check if your code follow standards.

 #### If you want to create something in utils, follow the folder structure described in `utils/instructions`.